forthtemple/ros_pimoroni_sts_pi/README.md

 The Pimoroni STS PI is a cheap roving robot that uses a Raspberry PI as a controller.

+The ultimate aim of the Gazebo simulation of the Pimoroni is to use reinforcement learning to teach the Pimoroni to do tasks like find objects.
+Once the task has been learnt within the ROS Gazebo framework the results will be used on a real Pimoroni.

 # Installation
 To make it clearthe setup is similar to the diagram below: